-Students interested in other vocations will find the courses very beneficial.
-Degree programs in 1) political science, 2) political science with a concentration in public management 3) political science with a concentration in public administration, 4) political science with a concentration in emergency management, 5) political science with a concentration in urban studies & economic development, and 6) political science with a concentration in international relations include the Bachelor of Arts and Bachelor of Science degrees.
-The Bachelor of Arts degree is distinguished from the Bachelor of Science degree in that the former requires the completion of twelve (12) semester hours of foreign language.
+Students interested in other vocations will find the courses beneficial.
+Degree programs in: 1) political science, 2) political science with a concentration in public management 3) political science with a concentration in public administration, 4) political science with a concentration in emergency management, 5) political science with a concentration in urban studies and economic development, and 6) political science with a concentration in international relations include the Bachelor of Arts and Bachelor of Science degrees.
+The Bachelor of Arts degree, unlike the Bachelor of Science degree, requires the completion of twelve (12) semester hours of foreign language.

-Other students wishing to minor in political science, public administration, public management, emergency management, urban studies & economic development, or international relations must complete eighteen (18) semester hours in one of the aforementioned fields.
+Other students wishing to minor in political science, public administration, public management, emergency management, urban studies and economic development, or international relations must complete eighteen (18) semester hours in one of the previously mentioned fields.
 A minor in political science must also include POS 2001, POS 2041 and PAD 3003.
-Students earning a major or minor in political science must earn at least a 2.00 GPA (“C”) in each course completed in political science, public administration, or public management.
-All students earning a major in the area must have at least a 2.00 GPA overall to qualify for graduation with a degree in any of the degree programs.
+Students earning a major or minor in political science must earn at least a 2.0 GPA (“C”) in each course completed in political science, public administration, or public management.
+All students earning a major in the area must have at least a 2.0 GPA overall to qualify for graduation with a degree in any of the programs.
 Also, all classes other than natural sciences must be passed with a grade of “C” or better.
-See your advisor for course sequences in: mathematics, social science, humanities, statistics, and computers.
+See your adviser for course sequences in: mathematics, social science, humanities, statistics, and computers.

-Degree Programs: (Use if you entered the program in Fall 2012 or later)
+Degree Programs: (use if you entered the program Summer 2016 or after)

-Degree Programs: (Use only if you entered the program before Fall 2012)
+Degree Programs: (use if you entered the program before Summer 2016)